The Best (and Worst) Projects for Your Home’s Resale Value

 Worst: Bathroom Addition

 When considering a bathroom addition, it’s important to ask, “Does the house need a new bathroom, based on the number of bedrooms?”
 A bathroom involves expensive renovation.
 And it only adds resale value if you really did need a half-bath in the hallway.
 However, bathroom remodels see better returns.

 Worst: Master Bedroom Addition

 An expanded master bedroom can be an expensive resale value project.
-And, today's buyers don't really care about making master bedrooms larger.
-Further, as a general rule, only plan a master bedroom addition if you want it and you're planning on staying in the house for years to come.
-Plus: Ideas for bedroom storage
+And, today’s buyers don’t really care about making master bedrooms larger.
+Further, as a general rule, only plan a master bedroom addition if you want it and you’re planning on staying in the house for years to come.
+Plus: Clever ideas for more bedroom storage.

 Worst: Window Replacement